History of Natchez, Mississippi: Civil Rights Era

 because of the alleged burning of several churches in that area as well as several bombings and the whipping of several Negroes; also, because of the murder of two Negroes from Meadville whose bodies were recovered from the Mississippi river while the murders of three civil rights workers from Philadelphia was being investigated by Federal, State and local officials.Note: Hopkins was referring to the murders of the 19-year-old black men Henry Hezekiah Dee and Charles Henry Moore of Franklin County, Mississippi.

 By that time, more than 100 FBI agents were in the area as part of the Philadelphia investigation; three civil rights workers had disappeared and that summer were found murdered and buried in an earthen dam.

 The FBI was also trying to keep racial violence under control.
 Bill Williams, an FBI agent in Natchez for two years during that time, said in a 2005 interview that the "race wars in the area are 'a story never told.'
 He said that Natchez in 1964 had become the 'focal point for racial, anti-civil rights activity for the state for the next several years'."
+In May 1966 a Klan rally was held at Liberty Ball Park featuring speakers such as Imperial Wizard, Robert M. Shelton, as well as leaders from out of state groups.

 Murders of four other African-American men in this area in 1964 are attributed to Klan members.
 Other Klan murders of activists followed in succeeding years, despite or in resistance to Congressional passage of civil rights legislation.

 As Klan violence rose in the 1960s, African Americans organized an armed paramilitary group called the Deacons for Defense and Justice, borrowing from a Louisiana group.
-They began to accompany NAACP officers and protesters and carried weapons openly under Mississippi law.
+James Jackson, a Natchez barber, publicly announced the group's formation the day after George Metcalf was seriously injured in a car bombing on August 27, 1965.
+The Deacons began to accompany NAACP officers and protesters and carried weapons openly under Mississippi law.

 George Metcalf and Wharlest Jackson Sr. both worked for the Armstrong Tire and Rubber Plant, where they tried to open more positions to African Americans.
 They were both active in the Natchez chapter of the NAACP: Metcalf as president and Jackson as treasurer.
 On February 27, 1967, Jackson was killed when a car bomb went off in his truck as he drove home from work.
 He had recently received a raise and promotion to a position previously "reserved" for whites.
 A Korean War veteran, he was married with five children.
 His murder was never solved, and no one has been charged in the crime.